DESCRIPTION

 TECHNICAL

-• Video Integration: Used DaVinci Resolve for basic motion tracking and backdrop alignment, ensuring the Unity‑generated drones blended convincingly with real‑world footage.
+- Video integration: DaVinci Resolve for basic motion tracking and backdrop alignment.

 VIDEO